What is REM Sleep and How Much Do You Need?

 In total, an adult needs around 90 minutes of REM sleep a night.
 This should work out as between 20-25% of your typical 7-9 hours of sleep a night.
 The required amount of REM is much higher in infants who need about 50% of REM sleep.

 REM sleep normally happens after you’ve been asleep for about 90 minutes.
 You have several stages of this type of sleep each night, going in and out of REM and NREM sleep.
 Your first period of REM normally lasts for 10 minutes, and each REM stage that follows gets longer.
 The last stage of REM can be as long as an hour.

 You may not be able to tell if you’re in REM sleep (as you’re asleep at the time!), but you can tell if someone else is in a REM sleep stage.
 Signs of REM include:

-Learning and memory – There are studies that suggest that if people are unable to get enough REM sleep, they have difficulty with their memory.
-One study suggested those not getting enough REM sleep have difficulty remembering what they were taught before they fell asleep.
-Another study showed that not getting enough REM for just 4 days affected cell proliferation in the part of the brain that contributes to long-term memory.
+There are studies that suggest that if people are unable to get enough REM sleep, they have difficulty with their memory – both forming memories from the day before and picking up new skills the day after.
+One study showed that not getting enough REM for just 4 days affected cell proliferation in the part of the brain that contributes to long-term memory in rats.